realminhnguyen/Project_1/README.md

 ### Project Proposal
 #### Cost of Living Index 1980 to 2023 Comparative Analysis

-This Project serves to analyze and present the cost-of-living, inflation, and other economical trends from the 1980s to 2023 in a more aesthetic manner.
+This Project serves to analyze and present the cost-of-living, inflation, and other economic trends from the 1980s to 2023 in a more aesthetic manner.
 Current tools from the US Bureau of Labor Statistics do not provide visually appealing means to view trends and numbers.
 We will bridge the gap between interesting data and presentability.

 #### Questions to Answer
 1. How has the cost of living in the United States evolved over the past four decades, specifically from 1980 to 2023?